nagadomi/kaggle-cifar10-torch7/README.md

 Mount the `models` directory for each nodes. for example, `ec2/node1`, `ec2/node2`, .., `ec2/node6`.

-Edit the path of model file in `predict_averaging.th`.
+Edit the path of model file in `predict_averaging.lua`.

 Run the prediction command.